Voting rights ruling increases pressure on Democrats to act

 Thursday’s ruling was on a case in Sinema’s home state.
 In an opinion by Justice Samuel Alito, the court reversed an appellate ruling in deciding that Arizona’s regulations — on who can return early ballots for another person and on refusing to count ballots cast in the wrong precinct — are not racially discriminatory.

-Sinema assailed the decision in a statement, saying it would “hurt Arizonans’ ability to make their voices heard at the ballot box” and reiterated her support for the bill.
-Sinema’s spokeswoman Hannah Hurley said the senator’s position remains what she outlined in an op-ed last week, in which Sinema argued eliminating the filibuster to pass the voting bill would weaken the ability of Democrats to stop voting restrictions in the future when they are no longer in the majority.
+Sinema assailed the decision in a statement, saying it would “hurt Arizonans’ ability to make their voices heard at the ballot box.”
+She reiterated her support for the bill yet said nothing about her opposition to the filibuster changes.
+That opposition stands in the way of the bill passing.

 “If you believe in open and fair democracy and the principle of one person, one vote, today is one of the darkest days in all of the Supreme Court’s history,” said Senate Majority Leader Chuck Schumer.